memcached/memcached.github.io/content/features/proxy/api-reference.md

 After 1.6.23, we do not expect major core changes to the API.
 We will stick to incremental improvements.

-## Protocol Commands

-The following commands are relevant for controlling memcached proxy

-- `stats proxy`: prints proxy-specific stats counters.
-Includes dynamically created counters from the lua configuration.

-- `watch proxyreqs|proxyevents|proxyuser`: watch commands for streaming logs specific to the proxy.

-- Sending a `SIGHUP` signal to memcached will cause the proxy to reload its configuration.
-This does not interrupt active traffic.

 ## Features